+Table 1-3.
 Control Interface Feature Descriptions

-Feature Description Display This 4-line x 20-character display provides menus for the operator control interface and provides status of feeder during cycling.
-Keypad Used to enter data which controls feeder activity, such as speed or batch count, etc. UP/DOWN arrow keys Scrolls through the system configuration menus.
-Also, is used to increase and decrease the speed or batch count, etc. MENU key Toggles display between the Run Display screen and the configuration menus.
+Feature Description Vacuum fluorescent display This 4-line x 20-character display provides menus for the operator control interface and provides status of feeder during cycling.
+Numeric keypad Used to enter data which controls feeder activity, such as speed (or batch count, for "Batch Control" mode only).
+UP/DOWN arrow keys Scrolls through the system configuration menus.
+Also, is used to increase and decrease the speed (or batch count, for "Batch Control" mode only).
+MENU key Toggles display between the Run Display screen and the configuration menus.
 ENTER key Allows run values to be stored from the system configuration menus.
-Also, it resets the piece count or batch count, etc. CYCLE key First, used to advance feeder from the "Suspended" mode to the "Ready" mode.
+Also, it resets the piece count (or batch count, for "Batch Control" mode only).
+CYCLE key First, used to advance feeder from the "Suspended" mode to the "Ready" mode.
 Second, clears feeder faults, such as doubles and missed feeds (if applicable).
 Finally, completes one feed cycle when in "Ready" mode.
 STOP key Stops the feeder and holds it in "Suspended" mode.
+Also used to cancel a pending batch.
 JOG key Advances the feed belts at a fixed slow speed.
 This function is useful during feeder setup and may be used to clear jams.